VA Rating Protections

 If the VA designates your total rating as "permanent", it means they've determined your disabilities are not expected to improve.
 This designation:

-- Qualifies you for Dependents' Indemnity Compensation (DIC) for your survivors.
+• Qualifies you for Dependency and Indemnity Compensation (DIC) for your survivors.

 What to Do If the VA Proposes a Reduction

-- 60-day response window: You have 60 days to submit evidence showing why the rating shouldn't be reduced.
+2. 60-day response window: You have 60 days from that letter to submit evidence showing why the rating shouldn't be reduced.

-- If reduction occurs: It takes effect the last day of the month in which the 60-day period expires.
+5. If reduction occurs: It takes effect the last day of the month in which a further 60-day period, counted from the date of the notice of the final action, expires.
+This is a separate clock from the initial 60-day response window.

 Strong Responses to a Proposed Reduction